No apologies Barclays boss Diamond fights for his job

 Married with three children, he remains an Anglophile.
 After sealing the Lehman deal, he is reported to have played "God Save the Queen" over the tannoy of the bank's trading floor.

-The avid sports fan and former football linebacker is a big fan of London soccer team Chelsea, to add to his beloved Boston Red Sox, Celtics and New England Patriot teams.
+The avid sports fan and former football linebacker is a big fan of London football team Chelsea, to add to his beloved Boston Red Sox, Celtics and New England Patriot teams.

 He often draws parallels between sports and business, and says he runs a meritocracy and rewards success, touring the dealing room and talking to the players.